instructor-ai/instructor/docs/blog/posts/caching.md

     )
 ```

+1. We only want to cache functions that return a Pydantic model to simplify serialization and deserialization logic
+2. We use functool's `_make_key` to generate a unique key based on the function's name and arguments.
+This is important because we want to cache the result of each function call separately.

 **Benefits**: Scalable for large-scale systems, supports fast in-memory data storage and retrieval, and is versatile for various data types.

 !!! note "Looking carefully"

     If you look carefully at the code above you'll notice that we're using the same `instructor_cache` decorator as before.
-The implemntations is the same, but we're using a different caching backend!
+The implementatino is the same, but we're using a different caching backend!

 ## Conclusion

 Choosing the right caching strategy depends on your application's specific needs, such as the size and type of data, the need for persistence, and the system's architecture.
 Whether it's optimizing a function's performance in a small application or managing large datasets in a distributed environment, Python offers robust solutions to improve efficiency and reduce computational overhead.

+If you'd like to use this code, try to send it over to ChatGPT to understand it more, and to add additional features that might matter for you, for example, the cache isn't invalidated when your BaseModel changes, so you might want to encode the `Model.model_json_schema()` as part of the key.

 If you like the content check out our [GitHub](https://github.com/jxnl/instructor) as give us a star and checkout the library.